What is bail?

 San Diego Criminal Defense Attorney Joni Eisenstein

 If you or someone you love has been arrested for a misdemeanor or felony crime in San Diego County, you will need the counsel of an experienced San Diego criminal defense attorney.
 At the Law Office of Joni Eisenstein, our attorney will fight tirelessly on your behalf and provide you the best legal representation possible.
-With over 25 years of experience in the San Diego courts, attorney Joni Eisenstein can help you throughout the process, from arrest to trial.
+With years of experience in the San Diego courts, attorney Joni Eisenstein can help you throughout the process, from arrest to trial.

 Contact the office of Joni Eisenstein today to schedule your free consultation at 760-721-3161.